simeononsecurity/simeononsecurity.ch/content/articles/fisma-summarized/index.en.md

 - **Risk Management**: Federal agencies must conduct regular risk assessments to identify potential security risks and implement security controls to mitigate those risks.

-- **Security Control Assessment**: Federal agencies must assess the effectiveness of their security controls to ensure they are working as intended and to identify any areas that need improvement.
+- **Security Control Assessment**: Federal agencies must assess the effectiveness of their security controls to ensure they're working as intended and to identify any areas that need improvement.

-- **Continuous Monitoring**: Federal agencies must continuously monitor their information systems to ensure they are secure and to respond to any security incidents that occur.
+- **Continuous Monitoring**: Federal agencies must continuously monitor their information systems to ensure they're secure and to respond to any security incidents that occur.

 - **Incident Response**: Federal agencies must have a plan in place for responding to security incidents and must be able to quickly identify, contain, and resolve security incidents.

-- **Authorization and Accreditation**: Federal agencies must obtain authorization from the appropriate authority to operate their information systems, and must regularly assess and re-accredit those systems to ensure they are secure.
+- **Authorization and Accreditation**: Federal agencies must obtain authorization from the appropriate authority to operate their information systems, and must regularly assess and re-accredit those systems to ensure they're secure.

 ### Risk Management